Saransh-cpp/Saransh-cpp.github.io/_pages/experiences.md

 ###### June 2022 - September 2022 | Remote

 <!-- - Work: -->
-- Directly responsible for preparing [vector](https://vector.readthedocs.io/en/latest/){:target="_blank"}, a Python library for constructing Just-In-Time compilable jagged Lorentz vectors, for v0.9.0, v0.10.0, v0.11.0 and v1.0.0 (first major release).
+- Co-authored a Python-based Lorentz vector manipulation library with support for ragged data and JIT compilation.
-- Worked closely with researchers from CERN, IRIS-HEP ([Analysis Systems group](https://iris-hep.org){:target="_blank"}), and Princeton ([Princeton Research Computing group](https://researchcomputing.princeton.edu){:target="_blank"}) to develop new API, fix bugs, and build infrastructures for the HEP ecosystem.
+- Worked on Scientific Python's developer guides and tools, and fixed bugs in the Scikit-HEP ecosystem.

 <!-- - Impact:
   - Vector has **50+ GitHub stars** and **210,000+ installs**.